Double Commander

 Windows: if True, the attributes of the source file will be copied when copying/moving files; if False, the attributes of the source file will also be copied and Double Commander will set the "archive" attribute.

-Linux and others: use the Copy attributes parameter in the copy/move dialog window.
+Linux and others: use the Copy attributes option in the copy/move dialog window.

 True by default.